the-technat/nextcloud_guide/README.md

 ## Ansilbe invocation

 If Terraform has provisioned your server, how do you invoke ansible?
-There are several ways how you can connect them, the simplest of them would be to have some sort of CI/CD pipeline that gathers the outputs of terraform and configures ansible with them.
-In this repo we are using [Terraform Provisioners](https://www.terraform.io/language/resources/provisioners) to run the playbook against the server.
+This repo solves this by defining some Terraform outputs.
+Outputs are variables that can be exported in a JSON format after an apply ran has finished.
+Thus we can export the connection settings from Terraform and pass them over to ansible using a Json processor.

 ## Usage